ryann-arruda/machine-learning/README.md

 After the brief explanation given above about Machine Learning, the next sections will explain the attributes of the dataset and will cover each learning and some techniques used in each .ipynb file linked to this section.

+## Supervised Learning

+### Classification

-## Explanation of Dataset Attributes
+#### Explanation of Dataset Attributes

+For supervised classification learning, we will use the '(Breast Cancer Wisconsin) [https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data]' dataset.
+However, first, we will understand the attributes of this dataset and how they contribute to the problem at hand.

 * **id**: instance identifier;